Angkor Region Gateway

 There are many interesting things to explore in Siem Reap and my friends from Oregon arrive December 10th.
 Siem Reap’s population is 85,000 and the city is full of lush gardens and colonial and Chinese/Cambodian-style architecture in the Old French Quarter and around the Old Market.
 In the city there are traditional Apsara dance performances, craft shops, silk farms, rice-paddy countryside, fishing villages, and a bird sanctuary near Tonle Sap Lake.

 Of course the main attraction at Siem Reap is Angkor Wat – the largest religious structure in the world – built by the Khmer civilization between 802 and 1432 AD.
 Each temple in the complex has distinct history and features.
 Angkor Wat includes hundreds of temples, terraces, and monuments.
 It’s best to visit early morning or late afternoon so the sun’s shadows bring out the rich stone carvings and temple walls.
-Another popular attraction is Tonle Sap Lake, Cambodia’s primary fish source.
+Another popular attraction is Tonle Sap Lake, Cambodia’s primary source for fresh fish.

 “The name Siem Reap means the ‘Flat Defeat of Siam’ – today’s Thailand – and refers to the centuries-old conflict between the Siamese and Khmer people.”
 Siem Reap was a village when the first French explorers re-discovered Angkor in the 19th century.
 When the French purchased Angkor in 1907, Siem Reap absorbed the first wave of tourists and began to grow.

-“The Grand Hotel d’Angkor opened in 1929 and the temples of Angkor remained one of Asia’s leading tourist draws until the late 1960s, luring visitors like Charlie Chaplin and Jackie Kennedy.
-In 1975 the communist Khmer Rouge evacuated Siem Reap’s population, along with that of the rest of the cities and towns in Cambodia, and drove the people into the countryside.”
+“The Grand Hotel d’Angkor opened in 1929.
+The temples of Angkor remain one of Asia’s leading tourist draws, luring visitors like Charlie Chaplin and Jackie Kennedy.
+In 1975, the communist Khmer Rouge evacuated Siem Reap’s population, along with that of the rest of the cities and towns in Cambodia, and drove the people into the countryside.”